elninotech/uppload/README.md

 # Uppload

-Uopload is a better JavaScript file uploader.
+Uppload is a better JavaScript file uploader.
 Inspired by [Uploadcare](https://github.com/uploadcare/uploadcare-widget)'s widget, but highly customizable with an open API.

 ## Usage